mikefarah/yq/pkg/yqlib/doc/operators/comment-operators.md

 This will set the LHS nodes' comments equal to the expression on the RHS.
 The RHS is run against the matching nodes in the pipeline

 ### relative form: `|=`
-Similar to the plain form, however the RHS evaluates against each matching LHS node!
+This is similar to the plain form, but it evaluates the RHS with _each matching LHS node as context_.
 This is useful if you want to set the comments as a relative expression of the node, for instance its value or path.

 ## Set line comment
 Set the comment on the key node for more reliability (see below).